hananitallyson/hananitallyson/README.md

 ## Hi there 👋
-- 💬 About me: I'm 17 years old, a full time nerd!
-I'm taking my 2nd year of Computer Science for the Internet at IFRN/CA.
+- 💬 About me: I'm 17 years old.
+I'm taking my 2nd year of Computer Science for the Internet at IFRN/CA. I'm also a full time nerd!
 - 🎲 Fun Fact: I'm a Dungeon Master (Tabletop RPG).
 - 👦 My pronouns: He/Him.